DataAccess2020/CE1_Moruzzi_Taddei/README.md

 # CE1_Moruzzi_Taddei
 Chiara Moruzzi and Federico Taddei's Class Exercise 1

-Our small elaborate want to show if there is an impact of income on the health condition.
+Our small elaborate wants to show if there is an impact of income on individual health condition.
-In order to do it, we chose the European Values Study from 2017 round.
+In order to do it, we chose to use data from the European Values Study (2017 round).

 ## Structure
 Our project's main structure is as follows: